-Enable debugging only for troubleshooting, and then only for jobs running on small amounts of data.
+Important: Enable debugging only for troubleshooting, and only for jobs running on small amounts of data.
 Debugging is very verbose and slows jobs down significantly.
+You may need to increase the value for the mapred.task.timeout property to prevent jobs from failing for taking too long.

-To enable TLS/SSL debugging in the reducers, set -Djavax.net.debug=all in the mapred.reduce.child.java.opts property; for example:

-You can do this on a per-job basis, or by means of a cluster-wide setting in mapred-site.xml.
+To enable TLS/SSL debugging in the reducers, set the mapred.reduce.child.java.opts property as follows.
+You can do this on a per-job basis, or by means of a cluster-wide setting in mapred-site.xml.: